'The slaughter of journalists in Iraq must end now', says IFJ president

 Jim Boumelha, IFJ president, said:

-"We are deeply saddened at the news that the journalists Firas Mohammed Atttiyah has lost his life and we send our deepest condolences to his family and colleagues during this incredibly difficult time.
+"We are deeply saddened at the news that the journalist Firas Mohammed Atttiyah has lost his life and we send our deepest condolences to his family and colleagues during this incredibly difficult time.

 "Standing in solidarity with our Iraqi affiliate, the IJS, we reiterate our call for the Iraqi government to set up a special task force with the resources to carry out a thorough and independent investigation into the murder of Attiyah and the many other journalists that have been brutally killed in Iraqi.
 Impunity must end and those responsible must answer for their crimes."